Colorectal Cancer

 Definition

 Colorectal cancer is a disease in which cancer cells grow in the colon and/or rectum.
-The colon and the rectum are parts of the large intestine, which is part of the digestive system.
+The colon and the rectum are parts of the large intestine.

-Cancer occurs when cells in the body (in this case colon or rectum cells) divide without control or order.
-Normally, cells divide in a controlled manner.
-If cells keep dividing uncontrollably, a mass of tissue, called a growth or tumor, forms.
-The term cancer refers to malignant tumors, which can invade nearby tissue and spread to other parts of the body.
+Cancer occurs when cells in the body divide out of control or order.
+If cells keep dividing, a mass of tissue, called a growth or tumor, forms.
+The term cancer refers to malignant tumors.
+They can invade nearby tissue and spread to other parts of the body.
 A benign tumor does not invade or spread.

 Colon Cancer